Darin1123/Schedule_Generator/readme.md

       - Only one of the sections needs to be scheduled into the timetable.
       - Here is a picture of course structure![avatar](md_img/course_structure.png)
    - things that are unsure(1.3):
-      - Not sure whether there are conflicts between two sections from two different sections.
+      - Not sure whether there are conflicts between two sections from two different parts.
    - <font color=#999999>END OF 1</font>
 ---------
 ## Choice of data structrue(2):